jgaa/restc-cpp/README.md

 Simply said; it transforms the data in a C++ class to Json, and transmits it to a HTTP server.
 It queries a HTTP server using the appropriate URL and query arguments, receives a Json payload, and initializes a C++ object with that data.
 That's it.
 It does not solve world hunger.
-It does not attempts to be a C++ framework.
+It make no attempts to be a C++ framework.

 You can use it's single components, like the HTTP client to send and receive non-json